rudeboybert/fivethirtyeight/README.md

 ### Data Analysis Examples in Vignettes

 For some data sets, there is an example analysis in a package vignette.
-For example, we did this using the [R code](https://github.com/fivethirtyeight/data/blob/master/bechdel/analyze-bechdel.R) for the article [The Dollar-And-Cents Case Against Hollywood’s Exclusion of Women](http://fivethirtyeight.com/features/the-dollar-and-cents-case-against-hollywoods-exclusion-of-women) here:
+For example, we did this using the [R code](https://github.com/fivethirtyeight/data/blob/master/bechdel/analyze-bechdel.R) for the article [The Dollar-And-Cents Case Against Hollywood's Exclusion of Women](http://fivethirtyeight.com/features/the-dollar-and-cents-case-against-hollywoods-exclusion-of-women) here:

 ``` r
 vignette("bechdel", package = "fivethirtyeight")